Understanding Autism

 When considering the use of marijuana in treating autism symptoms, it is essential to evaluate both the potential benefits and the associated risks.

-Potential Benefits of Marijuana for Autism Symptoms2
+Potential Benefits of Marijuana for Autism Symptoms

 Research suggests that marijuana may offer several advantages for individuals with autism.
 These benefits primarily stem from the effects of cannabinoids on the brain and body.